mitarnik04/MicroUnit/README.md

 ```

 - The first argument is the test name.
-- The second argument is a function that contains your test logic.
+- The second argument is a function containing your test logic.
-- Any additional arguments are passed to the test function.
+- Additional arguments are passed to the test function.

 ### Defining Groups of Tests

-To define a group of related tests, use `defineGroup`:

 ```php
 $cases = [